-I wondered why the police hadn't searched Condit's apartment earlier.
-And more than a few e-mailers said I was wrong, there was no probable cause for Condit to be a suspect and therefore, no grounds to search his apartment.
+I wondered why the D.C.
+Police hadn't searched Condit's apartment earlier.
+And more than a few e-mailers said I was wrong, that there was no probable cause for Condit to be a suspect and therefore, no grounds to search his apartment.

 That's true as long as the cops didn't declare Levy to be a probable murder victim, and didn't declare him to be a suspect … as long as they were going to hide from the crime by saying there was no evidence of a crime.